Bonizzi/url-checker/README.md

 # URL-CHECKER

 To check 60 urls status from file.
-The check can be performed in a sync mode which is the default way or in an async mode by specifying the flag -async.
+The check can be performed in a sync mode which is the default way or in an async mode by specifying the flag `-async`.
-For each mode it's possible to create a file for each domain by using the flag -split.
+For each mode, it's possible to create a file for each domain by using the flag `-split`.

 ## SYNC